The VEDS Movement Leadership

 VEDS Steering Committee

-The VEDS Steering Committee is a small advisory group comprised of a group of core VEDS community thought leaders that meets regularly to give feedback on the development of programs and initiatives for The VEDS Movement.
+The VEDS Steering Committee is a small advisory group comprising a group of core VEDS community thought leaders that meets regularly to give feedback on developing programs and initiatives for The VEDS Movement.

 Meg Boeglin